schutterskwartier/cockpit-docs/helper/cockpit-js.md

 ### API - Cockpit.js

-Sometimes you need to access content via Javascript / Ajax.
-Cockpit provides a simple js api for that.
+Sometimes you need to access content via JavaScript / Ajax.
+Cockpit provides a simple JavaScript api for that.

 <div class="uk-alert uk-alert-warning">
-    Please generate an api token first in the cockpit settings (Settings > General > Api).
+    Please generate an api token first in the Cockpit settings (Settings > General > Api).
 </div>

-**Embed javascript api:**
+**Embed JavaScript api:**

 Add the following snippet to your page: